velopaymentsapi/velo-go/docs/CreateIndividual.md

 ### NewCreateIndividual

-`func NewCreateIndividual(name IndividualV1Name, dateOfBirth string, ) *CreateIndividual`
+`func NewCreateIndividual(name CreateIndividualName, dateOfBirth string, ) *CreateIndividual`

 NewCreateIndividual instantiates a new CreateIndividual object This constructor will assign default values to properties that have it defined,